enkidevs/curriculum/JavaScript/Ecmascript 2015/map-set-weakmap-weakset.md

 * nothing, this is right
 * TypeError: Invalid value ...
 * ReferenceError: Date is not ...
+%exp
+This syntax is correct and can be used at anytime.
+%
 ---
 ```
 // With `WeakSets`: